Nephy1/cpnt-201-a2/README.md

 Photo by Jose Francisco Fernandez Saura from Pexels
  ---

- I still don't really understand  the srcset, when I add it, my code breaks.
+ ## I still don't really understand  the srcset, when I add it, my code breaks.

+ Ended up realizing it was a file issue.
+I wasn't naming my file structure correctly when linking the additional links. ( Example, md/empty-street.webp instead of /md/empty-street-md.webp )